Krieger's finite generator theorem for actions of countable groups I: Abstract

 \section{Abstract}

 For an ergodic {\pmp} action $G \acts (X, \mu)$ of a countable group $G$, we define the Rokhlin entropy $\rh_G(X, \mu)$ to be the infimum of the Shannon entropies of countable generating partitions.
 It is known that for free ergodic actions of amenable groups this notion coincides with classical Kolmogorov--Sinai entropy.
 It is thus natural to view Rokhlin entropy as a close analogue to classical entropy.
 Under this analogy we prove that Krieger's finite generator theorem holds for all countably infinite groups.
 Specifically, if $\rh_G(X, \mu) < \log(k)$ then there exists a generating partition consisting of $k$ sets.
-We actually obtain a notably stronger result which is new even in the case of actions by the integers.
-Our proofs are entirely self-contained and do not rely on the original Krieger theorem.